Kobuk School places among the top 20% of public schools in Alaska for:

 |Students by Grade|

-- Kobuk School's student:teacher ratio of 9:1 has stayed the same over five school years.
+- The school's student:teacher ratio of 8:1 has decreased from 9:1 over five school years.

 |Math Test Scores (% Proficient)||≤20%|

 |Reading/Language Arts Test Scores (% Proficient)||≤20%|

 |Student : Teacher Ratio||8:1||17:1|

 |Two or more races|

 |Eligible for Free Lunch|

 |School Statewide Testing||View Education Department Test Scores|